pixelday/unity-social-vr/README.md

 # unity-social-vr
-An experimental social VR library for Unity.
+An experimental social VR library for Unity, released under the MIT License.

 ## Hardware and software requirements
 - Windows PC